priscilla-takyi/ghana-shipping-port-analytics/README.md

 The SQL-processed data is used as the foundation for the Power BI analysis.

-Power BI provides an interactive environment for exploring the shipping data through visualizations and filters.
+The Power BI report provides an interactive environment for exploring Ghana's shipping and port activity through visualizations, KPIs, and filters.

+The report contains three main analytical pages.

+1. Port Overview

+The Port Overview page provides a high-level view of port activity and vessel traffic.

-The dashboard focuses on port activity and shipping performance, allowing users to examine patterns across different ports, periods, and activity categories.
+It is used to examine overall shipping activity and compare port performance across different periods and activity categories.

+2. Export Analysis

+The Export page focuses on export activity across Ghana's ports.

+It provides a detailed view of export performance and supports comparison across ports, cargo categories, and time periods.

+3. Import Analysis

+The Import page focuses on import activity across Ghana's ports.

+It allows import performance and cargo activity to be examined across ports and different time periods.

 Dashboard Analysis